Ice–albedo feedback: The Swiss Alps

+Additionally, based on field and remote sensing data, researchers found substantial growth of pigmented glacier algae on bare ice in the European Alps.
+As the algal biomass increases, the surface reflectivity of the ice heightens, which leads to a larger amount of incoming solar radiation is absorbed rather than reflected.
+This exacerbates the melting process from temperature effects, further encouraging algae growth in a positive feedback loop.

 Ice–albedo feedback on exoplanets

 On Earth, the climate is heavily influenced by interactions with solar radiation and feedback processes.
 One might expect exoplanets around other stars to also experience feedback processes caused by stellar radiation that affect the climate of the world.
 In modeling the climates of other planets, studies have shown that the ice–albedo feedback is much stronger on terrestrial planets that are orbiting stars (see: stellar classification) that have a high near-ultraviolet radiation.